tryscer/flock/flock-music.md

 ​	“That’ll be the day.”
 ​	“How did you feel?”
 ​	“What do you mean?”
 Barry says.
-​​	“When they played, man.
+​​	“When they were playing, man.
 When you were there listening to their music.
 Tell me how it felt.”
 ​	Barry takes a deep breath.
 ​	“It felt amazing,” he suddenly shouts.
 “Okay?
 It felt like a thousand pounds have been lifted off my shoulders, alright?
 It was the best few minutes of my life.
 But now it’s over, our carriage is now a pumpkin, and we’re due at our regular life, where you don’t play around with the police and you don’t — you don’t steal people’s Coke away.”
 ​	“And,” says Eddie, “where your corporate life awaits you.
 Right, Bear?”
 ​	"Don't call me that.
 Only my friends call me that."

-==train station==
+In the front view window, a big clock tower rises above dilapidated houses, its arched top mimicking London as I've seen it in newsreels... only this Big Ben is dwarfed by a big, ugly highway bridge rising above it.
 ​